jdrydn/vpi/README.md

 ## Satisfy

-The `satisfy` method is [Semver's own satisfy function][semver-satisfy] exposed so you can easily do synchronous version checks in your own logic, for example to add specific properties to later versions, like so:
+The `satisfy` method is [Semver's own satisfy function][semver-usage] exposed so you can easily do synchronous version checks in your own logic, for example to add specific properties to later versions, like so:

 ```js